reimagined/resolve/docs/Contributing.md

 ## Nightly Builds

 ReSolve provides Nightly Builds for early adopters.
-All packages are published automatically on `dev` branch update.
+All packages are published automatically on the `dev` branch update.
 Packages are available here: https://github.com/reimagined/resolve/tree/nightly-builds/packages.

 You can use nightly packages in your project by changing your `package.json` as follows: